theelderemo/cortexai/README.md

 An intelligent terminal agent powered by AI for ethical security testing and vulnerability analysis with integrated project management, scope tracking, and evidence collection.

 > [\!NOTE]
-> CortexAI now includes a comprehensive Project Management Engine for structured penetration testing engagements.
-See [PROJECT MANAGEMENT.md](PROJECT_MANAGEMENT.md) for detailed documentation.
+> For detailed documentation, see [documentation](https://github.com/theelderemo/cortexai/tree/main/documentation)

 # Table of Contents